codebug-tech/week-1-A/README.md

 9) Go into the `bathroom` and make three files called: `toilet.txt`, `shower.txt`, and `sink.txt`
 10) Go back to the `house` and use `ls` to see what is in that folder.
 (You should see `kitchen`, `bathroom`, `bedroom`, and `living_room`)

-### Now let's make this house a little wIlD aNd CrAzY
+### Now let's make this house a little WiLd AnD cRaZy
 11) We are going to remodel the `kitchen`.
 So we need to move a few things into the `living_room`:
     * Go into the `kitchen`
     * Use `mv` to move the `oven` into the `living_room`